MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

  Generally, these goals are achieved by balancing supply with demand.

 ## <a name="demand-and-supply"></a>Demand and Supply
  Demand is the common term used for any kind of gross demand, such as a sales order and component need from a works order.
-In addition, application allows more technical types of demand, such as negative stock and purchase returns.
+In addition, application allows more technical types of demand, such as negative inventory and purchase returns.

-  Supply is the common term used for any kind of positive or inbound quantity, such as stock, purchases, assembly, production, or inbound transfers.
+  Supply is the common term used for any kind of positive or inbound quantity, such as inventory, purchases, assembly, production, or inbound transfers.
 In addition, a sales return may also represent supply.

-  To sort out the many sources of demand and supply, the planning system organises them on two time lines called stock profiles.
+  To sort out the many sources of demand and supply, the planning system organises them on two time lines called inventory profiles.
 One profile holds demand events, and the other holds the corresponding supply events.
 Each event represents one order network entity, such as a sales order line, an item ledger entry, or a works order line.

-  When stock profiles are loaded, the different demand-supply sets are balanced to output a supply plan that fulfils the listed goals.
+  When inventory profiles are loaded, the different demand-supply sets are balanced to output a supply plan that fulfils the listed goals.

-  Planning parameters and stock levels are other types of demand and supply respectively, which undergo integrated balancing to replenish stock items.
+  Planning parameters and inventory levels are other types of demand and supply respectively, which undergo integrated balancing to replenish stock items.
 For more information, see [Design Details: Handling Reordering Policies](design-details-handling-reordering-policies.md).

 ## <a name="the-concept-of-balancing-in-brief"></a>The Concept of Balancing in Brief
   Demand is given by a company's customers.
 Supply is what the company can create and remove to establish balance.
 The planning system starts with the independent demand and then tracks backwards to the supply.

-   The stock profiles are used to contain information about the demands and supplies, quantities, and timing.
+   The inventory profiles are used to contain information about the demands and supplies, quantities, and timing.
 These profiles essentially make up the two sides of the balancing scale.

    The objective of the planning mechanism is to counterbalance the demand and supply of an item to ensure that supply will match demand in a feasible way as defined by the planning parameters and rules.